 1. Hide Your IP Address with a VPN

 A VPN acts like a secure tunnel that protects all your Internet traffic and is the most important tool when it comes to protecting yourself against doxxing.
 Smith added,”One major source of identification is your IP address, which is why I advise everyone to use a VPN to help mask your origin IP.”

-Once connected, not only does it secure your entire connection with an unbreakable layer of encryption, but also hides your IP address to mask your online identity so that snoopers can’t get their hands on your personal information.
+Once connected, not only does it secure your entire connection with an unbreakable layer of encryption, but also hides your IP to mask your online identity so that snoopers can’t get their hands on your personal information.